kerathy/exadata-part1/README.md

 I didn't use any tools in the post I wrote before; it was a draft.
 It's similar to "handwriting," a metaphor.
 This statement was rewritten and finished on January 16, 2022, and updated on January 22, 2022.

+Please don't confuse me with anyone else; up till now (May 2023), I've only lived in China and the United States.
+I am not a twin.
+I have never visited other countries.
+This page was updated on May 10, 2023.
+If there is anything else I should clarify, please email me.
+Just in case there is any online blind dating scam.
+I am not familiar with them.
+That is beyond my control.
+I post here in case there is any kind of fraud.

 I rewrite things very quickly, so don't worry about that; there won't be any writing issues with my work.

 Statement Audio (I recorded the audio on May 7th, 2022):